KryptomineCH/CHIA-RPC/README.md

 NOTE: `Chia-Client-API` package is available to actually communicate the rpcs to the client

+*Note:* Per default, chia rpc will only listen to requests from the local machine.
+If you have remote machines to manage, eg a full node or farmers, you need to enable public port listening.
+For that, edit the chia configuration (default at `~/.chia/mainnet/config/config.yaml`).
+Look for a line starting with self-hostname like so: `self_hostname: &self_hostname "localhost"`
+change it to: `self_hostname: 0.0.0.0` to listen on all interfaces or to the local interface ip to listen on a specific interface.

 For a full documentation besides xaml markup, please refer to the official chia documentation: https://docs.chia.net/rpc